letonchanh/dynamite/artifact/README.md

 ### Option 2: Installing on native Debian/Ubuntu

-You can follow the instructions in INSTALL.md to setup Dynamite on a Debian/Ubuntu machine.
-The instructions have been tested on a *Debian GNU/Linux 10 (buster)* system.
+You can follow the instructions in INSTALL.md to setup DynamiTe on a Debian/Ubuntu machine.
+The instructions have been tested on a *Ubuntu 18.04* system and a *Debian GNU/Linux 10 (buster)* system.

 ## Basic testing of the artifact